-Intershop Order Management (IOM) has the ability to send e-mails to customers of a shop at various times, e.g., on order creation or the dispatch or return of products.
-This document describes the basic concepts of how to manage customer e-mails within the IOM.
-The target audience are partners, consultants and developers of Intershop.
+Intershop Order Management (IOM) has the ability to send emails to customers of a shop at various times, e.g., on order creation or the dispatch or return of products.
+This document describes the basic concepts of how to manage customer emails within the IOM.
+This document is aimed at project developers.

 Also named partner in this document.

 A framework to extend or modify the default business processes of IOM